 Because of tenderness marjoram belongs in hardiness zones 9-10.
 Due to Colorado’s lower hardiness zones, sweet marjoram does best when grown in containers indoors.
 However, be careful not to overwater, especially in winter.

 Propagate by seed in spring and/or fall.
 Cuttings are taken from spring to early summer.
 Cut back plants after flowering is over.
 Harvest any time during the season for both fresh and dry leaves, but some prefer to harvest before flowering if it is to be dried.

-Propagate by seed in the spring, but tarragon in the garden rarely, if ever, produces seed.
+Propagation is best by seed in the spring.
+Tarragon in the garden rarely, if ever, produces seed.
 Cuttings can be taken in the summer.
 They should be divided every 3-5 years in spring or fall.
 Summer flowers should be removed.
 Cut back to the base in the fall.

 Harvest for fresh leaves any time during the growing season.
 When harvesting for freezing, leaves should be taken during the summer.

 The only disease tarragon is susceptible to is rust.
 Any plants showing rust should be discarded.